dnsimple/dnsimple-support/content/articles/multi-factor-authentication.markdown

 1. If the credentials are correct, you'll see a 2-Step Verification window which may look different depending on whether you also have a security key enabled.

     If you also have a security key enabled as a multi-factor authentication method, it will be the default authentication method displayed.
-Click "Use one-time password" to switch to using a one-time password for the second verification step.
+Click <label>Use one-time password</label> to switch to using a one-time password for the second verification step.

     ![Multi-factor authentication](/files/mfa-login-use-one-time-password.png)